 For the first time, the company is able to correlate the types of designs launched, in terms of heel height or colour, on the font display table or window displays with the traffic flow to their shops.
 With the insights gathered, they could effectively display the types of new designs that were well received, driving more foot traffic into their shops and boosting revenue across the board.

 The video analytics system also enabled DMK to understand the percentage of traffic flow outside its stores that it had not yet captured.
 At the same time, the data revealed where customers went upon entering the store.
-These reports and visualisations helped DMK reorganize its displays and optimise shelving placement.
+These reports and visualisations helped DMK reorganise its displays and optimise shelving placement.

 Make faster decisions, strategically